top of page

 Because with this technique you haven't inspected the ditch beforehand and you simply started to run, the thrill of the boerenplons technique is twofold.
 Firstly, you have no idea how broad exactly the ditch is going to be when you start running.
 Secondly, you have no idea how deep the pole will sink into the black, smelly mud.
 So, in the worst-case scenario the ditch turns out to be three meters or more wide, and your pole sinks at least two meter under the water surface.
 Two meters pole left to bridge three meters of water.
 Forget it.
 Ain't gonna happen.
 At least you go down with a big plons 'splash', made touch with nature, and, importantly, you grasped the essence of to fierljeppe.

-Of course, the real boss is king Radbod of Frisia.
-According to medieval legends he didn't need a pole at all to cross water.
-With his white horse he even jumped the river Ems.
-It happened with so much force, a hole in the shape of a horseshoe was left behind, which filled itself with water and became the Dollart Bay as we know it today.
-Really.
+Of course, the real boss is King Radbod of Frisia.
+According to legends he didn't need a pole at all to cross water.
+With his white horse he even jumped the River Ems.
+It happened with so much force, a hole in the shape of a horseshoe was left behind, which filled itself with water and became the Dollart Bight as we know it today.
+Really!

 3. And much more